 Practice Guidelines and Position Statements

-The most recent National Comprehensive Cancer Network (NCCN) guidelines (v.2.2013) for prostate cancer indicate, in the principles of radiation therapy, the external-beam radiotherapy techniques of three-dimensional conformal (3D-CRT), or IMRT, should be employed.
-(18) The NCCN guidelines also indicate 3D-CRT or IMRT may be considered as an initial treatment option in all prostate cancer patients except for patients with a very-low risk of recurrence and less than 20 years’ expected survival.
+The most recent National Comprehensive Cancer Network (NCCN) guidelines (v.1.2015 for prostate cancer indicate, in the principles of radiation therapy, highly conformal radiation therapy should be used in conventional fraction doses of 75.6 to 79.2 GY for patients with low-risk prostate cancer and up to 81 Gy for patients with intermediate and high-risk prostate cancer.
+Indications are that IMRT is preferred over 3D-CRT to decrease salvage therapy rates the adverse effects of GI toxicity.
+(19) The NCCN guidelines also indicate 3D-CRT or IMRT may be considered as an initial treatment option in all prostate cancer patients except for patients with a very-low risk of recurrence and less than 20 years’ expected survival.

 The U.S. Preventive Services Task Force (USPSTF) recommendations on screening for prostate cancer include the following statements: “Even if prostate cancer screening is determined to be effective, the length of time required to experience a mortality benefit is greater than 10 years.
 Because a 75-year-old man has an average life expectancy of about 10 years, very few men age 75 years or older would experience a mortality benefit.
 Similarly, men younger than age 75 years who have chronic medical problems and a life expectancy of fewer than 10 years are also unlikely to benefit from screening and treatment.”
-Available at URL address: http://annals.org/article.aspx?articleid=742052.
-Last accessed May 8, 2013.
+Source URL: http://annals.org/article.aspx?articleid=742052.
+Last accessed May, 2015.

 Medicare National Coverage

 There is no national coverage determination.